Home › Forums › 2013 WDA-Americas Conference & Festival – Vancouver, BC › Wednesday, July 31, 2013 Review by Sandra Kurtz

 “Paradox” by Melissa Rolnick and the “Straddling Trio” with Sarah Gamblin, Nina Martin and Andrew Wass were the best examples of professional level performance.
 “Paradox” is a true old-school modern dance solo, alternating between interior turmoil and external focus.
 Artists since Isadora Duncan have been examining this emotional landscape –Rolnick has made a nuanced addition to that part of the repertory.
 Heather Klopchin gave a fully-committed and articulate performance in a work that feels like an homage to an earlier period in dance history, with great attention to details of gesture and timing.
 “Straddling Trio” also felt like a reference to an earlier time, but it was more attuned to Grand Union and the experiments of the Judson Church community than the early moderns.
 The performers all have long histories and deep resumes of their own, as well as a genial group dynamic – there was a wealth of experience on stage in their structured improvisation.
 The work was essentially serious, but laced with some light-hearted moments like penguin-styled waddling and a turn-taking sequence that seemed to take its basic materials from the Hokey Pokey.

-- This topic was modified 3 years, 9 months ago by Scott Martin.
+- This discussion was modified 6 years, 9 months ago by Scott Martin.